thomasdunn/judo/src/README.txt

 I created JUDO while I was teaching a programming class to 12-14 year olds in Boston, MA.
-The program I did this with is called Citizen Schools (http://www.citizenschools.com) and I recommend that you check it out.
+The program I did this with is called Citizen Schools (http://www.citizenschools.org/) and I recommend that you check it out.

-This installation of JUDO includes a copy of the Java Development Kit from Sun Microsystems, Inc.  It is governed by Sun Microsystems, Inc. Binary Code License Agreement.
+This installation of JUDO may include a copy of the Java Development Kit from Sun Microsystems, Inc.  It is governed by Sun Microsystems, Inc. Binary Code License Agreement.